Earthquakes on May 1, 2026

 14.6 km---✓ ReviewedUSGS →

-On May 1, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 24 km E of Chiniak, Alaska at 22:56 UTC.
-At a depth of 14.6 km, the event was shallow crustal.
+At 22:56 UTC on May 1, 2026, a magnitude 2.5 tremor occurred 24 km E of Chiniak, Alaska.
+The hypocenter lay at 14.6 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 57.583°, -151.880°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 57.583°N, -151.880°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01